 The skies decided to open up and let the warm rays of sun shine through.

-To understand how the Incan empire built this city clinging to the side of a mountain, with terraces falling into the valley is incomprehensible.
+To understand how the Incan Empire built this city clinging to the side of a mountain, with terraces falling into the valley is incomprehensible.

 From high on a hill, we were introduced to the spectacle that is known as Machu Picchu and it was an incredible sight.

-How on earth did the Incas build a complex so high in altitude clinging to the side of the steep mountains.
+How on earth did the Incas build a complex so high in altitude clinging to the side of the steep mountains?